rspamd/rspamd.com/doc/configuration/logging.md

 	$time_virtual virtual, dns req: $dns_req
 	EOD

-Newlines are replaced with spaces.
-Both text and variables are supported in the log format line.
-Each variable can have an optional `if_` prefix, which will log only if it is triggered.
-Moreover, each variable can have an optional body value, where `$` is replaced with the variable value (as many times as it is found in the body, e.g. `$if_var{$$$$}` will be replaced with the variable's name repeated 4 times).
+Newlines are replaced with spaces in the custom log format.
+The log format line can include both text and variables.
+Each variable can have an optional `if_` prefix, which will log the variable only if it is triggered.
+Additionally, each variable can have an optional body value where `$` is replaced with the variable's value.
+The `$` placeholder can be repeated multiple times in the body.
+For example, `$if_var{$$$$}` will be replaced with the variable's name repeated four times.

 ### Log variables